 A name is the use of one of the following to refer to an entity or to a label:

-- user-defined literal operator (operator "" _km)
+- a user-defined literal operator name (operator "" _km);

 Every name that denotes an entity is introduced into the program by a declaration.
 Every name that denotes a label is introduced into the program either by a goto statement or by a labeled statement.
 A name used in more than one translation unit may refer to the same or different entities, depending on linkage.

 When the compiler encounters an unknown name in a program, it associates it with the declaration that introduced the name by means of name lookup, except for the dependent names in template declarations and definitions (for those names, the compiler determines whether they name a type, a template, or some other entity, which may require explicit disambiguation).

 Unicode characters in identifiers

 The following Unicode character ranges are allowed in identifiers:

 |U+00B7 - U+00BA||MIDDLE DOT - MASCULINE ORDINAL INDICATOR|

 |U+00BC - U+00BE||VULGAR FRACTION ONE QUARTER - VULGAR FRACTION THREE QUARTERS|

 |U+00C0 - U+00D6||LATIN CAPITAL LETTER A WITH GRAVE - LATIN CAPITAL LETTER O WITH DIAERESIS|